Every Little Detail on how to Make Creamy Potato Soup

 You could opt to forgo baking the potatoes and boil them instead – in that case, reach for Yukon Gold, fingerling or red-skinned potatoes as they hold their shape best when boiling.
 The ease and quickness of boiling the potato is very tempting to me but baking them in the oven does impart a much richer potato flavor.

 This takes me back to my original point which is we want to coax the very best flavors out of each of the ingredients in our recipe since there are so few main ingredients.
-Granted, baking the potatoes is more timely, but it’s hands-off and unsupervised for 45-minutes and does ultimately produce the best flavor.
+Granted, baking the potatoes is more timely, but it’s hands-off and unsupervised for 45 minutes and does ultimately produce the best flavor.

-What Ingredients are in Baked Potato Soup?
+Ingredients for Baked Potato Soup

-How to Make Potato Soup?
+How to Make Baked Potato Soup?

 1. Bake the potatoes.